 Talk it Out is our individual emotional support service for any LGBTU+ young person up to the age of 25, who needs support with their emotional wellbeing.
-If you would like one-to-one emotional support, email us here.
+If you would like one-to-one support, email us here.

 Everyone, at times, can find things a little challenging and difficult to manage.
 You may feel you would like some specific support from an experienced LGBT Youth Support Worker to speak about your emotional wellbeing.